web-push-libs/web-push-php/README.md

 ## Extensions

-As some core concepts are still not approved or mature enough at the time of writing (October 2020), extensions have been introduced to allow smooth integration over the evolution of the specifications.
+As some core concepts are still not approved or mature enough at the time of writing, extensions have been introduced to allow smooth integration over the evolution of the specifications.

 **Please note that some extensions are mandatory**.